-Rocca Castello is the Northern summit of Castello-Provenzale Group and the highest one, overcoming the nearby Torre Castello for a few meters.
-This area is consisting of four singular rocky towers, similar to Dolomites for their steep shapes, lined up along N-S direction and running for about 1400 mt., strongly contrasting with surrounding
+Rocca Castello is the Northernmost summit of the Castello-Provenzale Group and the highest one, overcoming the nearby Torre Castello for a few meters.
+This area is consisting of four singular rocky towers - Rocca Castello, Torre Castello, Punta Figari and Croce Provenzale, similar to the Dolomites in reason of their steep shapes.
+The four peaks are lined up on a line along the N-S direction, running for about 1400 mt. and strongly contrasting with the surrounding gentle sloping mountains and green pastures.

 First summiter: Vittorio Sigismondi in 1908